drupol/master-thesis/src/thesis/2-reproducibility.typ

-Reproducibility relies on stable, consistent and well-maintained codebases but also heavily depends on stable, consistent and well-maintained environments as seen in (add ref to ch2-environments).
+Reproducibility relies on stable, consistent and well-maintained codebases but also heavily depends on stable, consistent and well-maintained environments as seen in #ref(<ch2-deterministic-builds-and-environments>).
 In addition, a critical component is environment configuration management.
-Configuration management plays a critical role inensuring reproducibility by mitigating the non-deterministic behaviours introduced by configuration drifts.
+Configuration management plays a critical role in ensuring reproducibility by mitigating the non-deterministic behaviours introduced by configuration drifts.

 #info-box[